BetaNYC/nyc-boundaries/script/README.md

 ![Mapshaper Simplification and Repair Line Intersections](./img4.png)

 Upload the simplified file into QGIS and run the check validity tool to fix invalid polygons manually.
-You can find the validity tool under Vector > Geometry Tools or search the Processing Toolbox.
+You can find the `Check Validity` tool under Vector > Geometry Tools or search the Processing Toolbox.

 ![QGIS Check Validity](./img5.png)